Aisha Wahab: California State Senate

-2022 California State Senate campaign
+2022 election

-Wahab announced she would run for California's 10th State Senate district, incumbent state senator Bob Wieckowski was term-limited.
-She noted the housing crisis and stagnating wages as issues she would focus on.
-California State Assembly member Alex Lee and former chair of the Federal Election Commission Ann Ravel backed her campaign.
-She won in the general election on November 8, 2022, defeating Fremont Mayor Lily Mei, a more establishment oriented Democrat.
+Wahab announced she would run for the California State Senate in the 10th district, which spans from Hayward to Sunnyvale.
+Incumbent state senator Bob Wieckowski was term-limited and endorsed Wahab to succeed him.
+During the campaign, she said she would focus on California's housing crisis and stagnating wages.
+California state assemblymember Alex Lee, whose district overlaps with Wahab's, and former Federal Election Commission chair Ann Ravel backed her campaign.
+She advanced to the top-two primary on June 7 and won the general election on November 8, defeating Fremont mayor Lily Mei, a moderate Democrat, in the general election.
+Her victory made Wahab the first Muslim and Afghan American elected to the California State Senate.